supermemo/SuperMemoAssistant/README.md

 ## SuperMemo Assistant

-PSA: if you'd like to use SMA before the official release contact @Naess at supermemo discord channel https://discord.gg/pB7jcSK
+PSA: if you'd like to use SMA before the official release, contact @Naess at supermemo discord channel https://discord.gg/pB7jcSK

 *SuperMemo Assistant* is a companion app for [SuperMemo 17](https://super-memo.com/supermemo17.html).